 The oldest city in Taiwan, yet in parts hard to tell, Tainan City grows on you despite the landscape not being as ancient-looking as one might expect, interspersed with modern stores and coffee houses.

-Originally a primary Dutch colony, which later became Taiwan’s first Chinese supervised capital after their defeat, there is a real mixture of architecture, colour and atmosphere, which changes as you wander through the juxtaposition of historical sites and modern industrial hubs.
-With a trusty map, I was able to seek out grand colonial-style buildings, ancient temples, relics and winding alleyways brimming with old structures peeking among the new.
+Originally a primary Dutch colony, which later became Taiwan’s first Chinese-ruled capital after their defeat, there is a real mixture of architecture, colour and atmosphere, which changes as you wander through the juxtaposition of historical sites and modern industrial hubs.
+A mix of grand colonial-style buildings, ancient temples, relics and winding alleyways brimming with old structures peeking among the new.

-Tainan Night Market
+Tainan Night Markets

 Why You Should Visit Tainan and Live Locally

 Tainan is a treasure trove of history combined with the comfort of modern amenities.
-Easy to reach by the standard and high-speed (HSR) rail system, it’s a great area of the country to get to grips with the traditional folk culture which still plays a big part in today’s society, as well as see old Taiwan in its natural state.
+Easy to reach by the standard and high-speed (HSR) rail system, it’s a great area of the country to get to grips with the traditional folk culture, which still plays a big part in today’s society, as well as see old Taiwan in its natural state.

-Booking the Tainan Homestay
+Booking a Tainan Homestay

-Abby recently told me that she and Thomas are now training to become licensed tour guides – a skill they have in their possession naturally.
-If you are looking for a homestay experience, combined with the convenience of local expertise and one-on-one guidance, I couldn’t recommend these incredibly welcoming and selfless people more.
+Abby told me that she and Thomas are now training to become licensed tour guides – a skill they have in their possession naturally.
+If you are looking for a homestay experience combined with the convenience of local expertise and one-on-one guidance, I couldn’t recommend these incredibly welcoming and selfless people more.